Murder of Richard Collins III

 The murder of Richard Collins III occurred on May 20, 2017, while Collins and friends waited for an Uber to arrive around 3 AM near Montgomery Hall on the University of Maryland, College Park campus.
 Twenty-two year old University of Maryland senior Sean Urbanski emerged from a wooded area, screamed at the group, and proceeded to stab Collins, who later died of his wounds.

 Due to Urbanski's online involvement with far-right politics and the alt-right, many condemned Urbanski's actions as a hate crime.
-The FBI declined to investigate the perceived hate crime at the federal level, but Urbanski still faced hate crime charges in Prince George's County court.
+The Federal Bureau of Investigation declined to investigate the perceived hate crime at the federal level, but Urbanski still faced hate crime charges in Prince George's County court.
 After a trial delayed four times, a jury found Urbanski guilty of first-degree murder in December 2019.
 The hate crime charge was dismissed by the judge due to lack of evidence.
 On January 14, 2021, Urbanski was sentenced to life in prison, with the possibility of parole.